vk-7397/freshersbatch-mar17/Assignments/README.txt

-Lines about the content of assignments about the file
+Lines about the content of assignments about the file changes on line 1